Enhance your college experience through richer, deeper learning.

-Open by invitation to qualified students of all majors on Rider's Lawrenceville and Princeton campuses.
+Open by invitation to qualified students of all majors.
 The Baccalaureate Honors program offers opportunities to explore subjects in-depth through team-taught courses led by faculty from different disciplines.

 Open by invitation to Business majors, the program enables qualified students to take business-honors classes together as a cohort.

 The Business Honors program emphasizes intellectual challenges, leadership skills, and and team-building.

 Simultaneous completion of Baccalaureate Honors is possible for students who elect to complete both programs.